unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If your array won’t start, follow these steps to identify and fix common problems.
+If your array won't start, follow these steps to identify and fix common problems.
 Look for error messages under ***Main → Array Operation***.

 <Tabs>
   <TabItem value="missing-disks" label="Missing disks" default>